princek0/GramiraML/README.md

 </div>

-GramiraML is a powerful Python application that provides instant text transformation and correction anywhere on your system.
+Gramira is a powerful Python application that provides instant text transformation and correction anywhere on your system.
 Simply type any of the supported triggers (e.g., "@@fix", "@@spanish", "@@formal") after any text to get AI-powered transformations powered by OpenAI's GPT-4.

 ## ✨ Features